baerbradford/eon22/events/timeline.md

 ## 2130s

 Earth being a wasteland severely limits resources and foodstuffs being exported to the moon.
 Corporate executives refuse to cut back on their lifestyles while famine becomes a serious concern for many corporate citizens.

+[~20-30 years of civil war style in-fighting so that corporate power can regress, space travel becomes less frequent / more expensive, and we’re left with abandoned military installations / weaponry for most of the series.]